microsoft/ApplicationInsights-node.js/README.md

      ```bash
      npm install --save applicationinsights
      ```
-     > *Note:* If you're using TypeScript, do not install a separate "typings" package.
-     > This NPM package contains built-in typings.
+     > *Note:* If you're using TypeScript, please install @types/node package to prevent build issues, this npm package contains built-in typings.
 4. As early as possible in your app's code, load the Application Insights
    package:
      ```javascript